spjy/jotted-topics/legv8.md

 :-----:|:-----:|:-----:|:-----:
 9 bits|2 bits|16 bits|5 bits

-In a normal machine instruction, this would look like: `opcode Rd, constant, block_number`.
+In a normal machine instruction, this would look like: `opcode Rd, constant, LSL block_number`.

+`block_number` is limited to 0, 16, 32, 48.

 #### IW-Type Instruction Example